Hamza-101/GTD-Analysis/README.md

 14) War overlap with terrorist attacks (Matplotlib animation)
 15) Killings over 1000, attacks + Reasoning, Actions taken
 16) Suicide Attacks

-## Secondary Dataset:
-Another dataset, [OnWar.com](https://onwar.com/chronology/index.html) was used for analysis of wars and their time periods aound the world.
-We further incorporated our findings into our "" case study.